Home Compare BEAN.SW vs TT

 Growth

-BELIMO Holding AG ranks near the top of the group on growth; Trane Technologies plc sits in the weaker half.
+BELIMO Holding AG sits in the stronger part of the group on growth, while Trane Technologies plc is closer to mid-pack.

 Growth — Dominant Gap